EDF Renewables: United Kingdom

+In December 2014, EDF Renewables sold 80% of its stakes in three wind farms in the UK to China General Nuclear Power Corporation.

 In April 2017, EDF Renewable Energy, in a joint venture with EDF Energy, announced the commissioning of the Corriemoillie (47.5 MW), Beck Burn (31 MW) and Pearie Law (19.2 MW) wind farms.
 Beck Burn was opened in July that year.
 Also in July 2017, EDF Energy Renewables announced the acquisition of 11 Scottish wind farm sites from asset manager Partnerships for Renewables, with a potential capacity of 600 MW.

 In May 2018, EDF Energies Nouvelles bought the "Neart na Gaoithe" wind farm in Scotland from Irish company Mainstream Renewable Power, following a competitive process.
-It will produce 450 MW.
-The farm is planned to go online in 2023.
+The NNG project was planned to generate up to 450 MW of power with 125 turbines.
+In 2018, the Scottish government agreed to a proposal from EDF to change the design to 56 higher capacity turbines.
+In October 2024, the NNG wind farm became operational and is intended to be fully commissioned by summer 2025.

 EDF Renewables opened its wind farm in Blyth in July 2018, where the individual turbines are connected via 66 km offshore cables to bring the electricity produced onshore.
+The five 41.5MW capacity turbines were the first to use concrete gravity based foundations.
+In October 2021, EDF Renewables sold a 49% stake in the wind farm to Tenaga Nasional Berhad.

 The company sold a 49% minority stake in 24 of its UK wind farms to Dalmore Capital and Pensions Infrastructure Platform (PiP) to further its investments into renewable energy projects in the UK and elsewhere.
 The sale was worth £701 million.

+In 2019, EDF Renewables purchased Pivot Power, a British EV charging and battery storage start-up company.

+Ireland

+EDF Renewables entered into the Irish market in February 2020 with the purchase of a 50% share in the Codling offshore wind farm off the coast of County Wicklow.